Animal Sciences (ANSC)

 ANSC 652 Information Research Skills (1) Examines the use of libraries and information technology for scholarly investigation in support of scientific research; provides experience utilizing and critically evaluating a variety of print and electronic sources in basic and applied sciences.
 Pre: consent.
 (Cross-listed as FSHN 652, NREM 652, and TPSS 652)

 ANSC 657 Grant Writing for Graduate Students (1) Combined lecture/discussion on grants and grant writing.
 Designed to introduce graduate students to grants and grant proposal writing through lectures, class discussion, writing assignments, and peer review.
 Open to CTAHR graduate students only; others with consent.
 (Cross-listed as FSHN 657 and TPSS 657)

 ANSC 687 Advanced Laboratory Techniques (3) (1 Lec, 2 3-hr Lab) Advanced laboratory techniques used in food science and human nutrition research.
+A-F only.
 Pre: graduate standing or consent.
 (Cross-listed as FSHN 687 and MBBE 687)

 ANSC 699 Directed Research (V) Pre: consent.
 Repeatable unlimited times.